taylarogic/codeWords/01/readme.md

 # this is what i did in week one.

 We began the first lesson on a virtual walk in Minecraft Melbourne.
-I haven't played Minecraft since I was like eleven...

 ![](IMG_2927.JPG)